ghi-electronics/Documentation/software/universal/demos.md

 ## Demos

-These are demos that are built-in the Due software.
+These are demos that are built-in the DUE software.

 **Demo("Help")**